 In The Psychology of Money, Morgan Housel proposes that the true value of an emergency fund is immeasurable – and far beyond the paltry 1% a savings account may be paying.
 That’s because – he argues – that having cash savings prevents investors from having to sell stocks at a loss.
 Or, having a cash emergency fund prevents consumers from taking on personal loans at double-digit interest rates.
 So, while technically the interest rate on a savings account is small, it’s true value in preventing other poor money decisions from being made is immeasurable.

 It’s the same with bonds.
-While a yields near 0% or 1% look unattractive, the true value of bonds is immeasurable.
+While yields near 0% or 1% look unattractive, the true value of bonds is immeasurable.
 That’s because bonds need not be examined in isolation, but in the contribution to – and impact on – the total investment portfolio.

 Modern Portfolio Theory

 Modern Portfolio Theory (MPT) argues for pairing assets will low correlation to achieve the optimum risk-adjusted portfolio return.
 And pairing (certain) bonds with stocks does just that!
-The hedge-like nature of U.S. Treasuries allows investors to do better when bonds are paired with stocks.
+The risk-reducing nature of U.S. Treasuries allows investors to do better when bonds are paired with stocks.

 Look no further than the recent COVID-inspired market rout to see this in action: stocks go down, and Treasuries (on average) go up.